 J. Med.
 Chem., 2004, 47 (1), pp 1–9.

 Reductive drug metabolism reactions, which tend to be facilitated by reductases, can occur with drugs containing carbonyl, azo, and nitro groups.Carbonyl groups can be reduced to alcohols whereas nitro and azo groups are reduced to amino derivatives.
 Following reduction, hydroxyl and amino functional groups can readily undergo further Phase II conjugation reactions.
 The oral contraceptive levonorgestrel, colloquially known as ‘the morning after pill’, is an example of a drug that can go through reductive Phase I biotransformations.

 Other less encountered reductive pathways of biotransformations include N-oxide reduction to tertiary amines and the reduction of sulfoxide groups to thioethers.
 The bioprecursor prodrug, sulindac has a sulfoxide functional group that is converted to the active NSAID by enzymes in the body.

 Hydrolytic reactions are catalysed by enzymes found in plasma, in certain tissues, and certain organs.
-Esters and amide linkages in drugs can undergo hydrolysis.
-Esterases and amidases are hydrolytic enzymes.
-Ester prodrugs in particular take advantage of hydrolytic enzymes.
+Functional moieties can can readily undergo enzyme-mediated hydrolysis include esters and amides.
+Esterases (for ester bonds)and amidases (for amides) are examples of families of hydrolytic enzymes.
 The biotransformation of aspirin to salicylic acid is a well-known example of ester hydrolysis.